by KD Miller

 “Well,” she smiled at Theodore, her face lighting up like the candles on the Christmas tree “It just so happens that I need to talk to you in private after we open presents.”

 “Is it about your brothers coming over after lunch,” he asked, as they walked to the parlor doors, where Theodore paused in disbelief, his hand grasping the doorway.
 He had to be dreaming!
-They would wake-up in the morning and find themselves back on the cattle car.
+They would wake up in the morning and find themselves back in the cattle car.
 It would all be a dream.
 None of this happened.
 Mr. Woodrow was an evil, old man.
 Catrina and Frank didn’t exist.
 Theodore dreamed the entire month of December.

 His body trembled, as his eyes swept over the parlor, taking in the sight to behold.
 Their real parents must be beyond thrilled in the afterlife to know that their children were safe in a loving, wealthy family and not freezing to death under the Brooklyn Bridge eating rats to survive.
 A sigh escaped Theodore’s mouth, as he let go of the doorway.
 Everything would be alright for the rest of their lives.